nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-**:information_source: Notes about the command format:**<br>
+**Notes about the command format:**<br>

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
-  e.g. in `add NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.
+  e.g. in `find KEYWORD`, `KEYWORD` is a parameter which can be used as `find spicy`.

 * Items in square brackets are optional.<br>
-  e.g `n/NAME [t/TAG]` can be used as `n/John Doe t/friend` or as `n/John Doe`.
+  e.g `add INDEX [QUANTITY]` can be used as `add 3 2` or as `add 3`.

-* Parameters can be in any order.<br>
-  e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.
+* Friendly syntax is supported!
+For any command, typing the prefix of the command will already be recognized, unless there is any ambiguity.
+For example, `help` only requires the user to type `h` to be recognized, while `sort` will require user to at least type `so` since typing `s` by itself will conflict with another command `submit` (The user.
+The commands will be explained below.
+For the sake of clarity, the whole command will be shown instead of the prefix.

 </div>

+The application is divided into two modes, vendor mode and menu mode.
+Vendor mode is when a vendor is not yet selected, as seen by the section on the left displaying a list of vendors.
+In vendor mode, only vendor related command can be executed.
+We will divide the commands based on which entity do they affect.

+## General

 ### Getting Started: `help`

 Shows the user instructions on how to use the application.

+### Exit application: `exit`

+See you next time!

+## Vendor related commands

 ### View/select vendor: `vendor`

 Shows the list of vendor.
-If an index is specified, that vendor is selected.
+If an index is specified, that vendor is selected, and its menu will be shown.

-Format: `vendor INDEX`
+Format: `vendor [INDEX]`

 Examples:
 * `vendor 2` Selects the 2<sup>nd</sup> vendor in the list

+## Menu related commands

 ### Displaying supper menu: `menu`

-Shows the menu from the current selected vendor
+Shows the menu from the currently selected vendor.

+Format: `menu`

+### Sorting the menu: `sort`

+Sorts the menu by either price or name.

+Format: `sort MODE [DIRECTION]`

+* `MODE` must be either 'n' or 'p', meaning name and price respectively.
+* `DIRECTION` is either 'a' or 'd', meaning ascending or descending respectively.
+* If `DIRECTION` is not specified, it will be treated as a toggle, and ascending direction will be sorted as descending order and vice versa.

+Examples:
+* `sort n a` sorts the menu by name in ascending direction.
+* `sort p` sorts the menu by price in opposite direction as last sorted.

+### Find food item: `find`

+Finds and lists all food items containing any of the specified keywords in their name.
+Note that the keywords are case-sensitive.

+Format: `find KEYWORD [MORE_KEYWORDS]`

+Examples:
+* `find milo dinosaur` lists all food items containing the word 'milo' or 'dinosaur' in their name.

+### Filter food item by price: `price`

+Finds all food item within a specified price range.

-Format: `menu
+Format: `price INEQUALITY PRICE`

+* `INEQUALITY` is an inequality sign, and must be either '<' (strictly less than), '<=' (less than or equal to), '>' (greater than), or '>=' (greater than or equal to).
+* `PRICE` must be a non-negative real number.

+Examples:
+* `price < 3` lists all food item with price less than $3.
+* `price >= 2` lists all food item with price from $2.

+## Order related commands

 ### Adding a food item: `add`

-Adds a new food item for the user according to the index from the menu
+Adds a new food item for the user according to the index from the menu.

 Format: `add INDEX [QUANTITY]`